 What’s really cool, though, is what happens after you click on the steak you want.
 Scroll down, and you can read a bio of the exact farm your steak is coming from.
 In fact, you can even shop by farm and support specific places that perhaps are nearby to you and boost your local economy or that align with your personal values.

 You then have the option to follow individual farms to see what others are saying and then spread the word yourself to assist farmers and consumers further.

 It’s a pretty great set-up that not only provides traceability and consumer confidence but helps out the little guys and gals in an era of mass production meat.
 Oh, and the steaks are excellent, too!

-Learn much, much more by clicking through to our detailed Crowd Cow review, or click below to check out their range for yourself:
+Click below to check out their range for yourself: